Body found at canal along Marine Parade Road

 The police said they were alerted around 6pm to a case of unnatural death.

-The Singapore Civil Defence Force (SCDF) was also notified and the body was retrieved by SCDF officers.
+The Singapore Civil Defence Force (SCDF) was also notified and its officers retrieved the body using a ladder.
 The man was pronounced dead at the scene by paramedics.

 A CNA reader said she first noticed the commotion at around 7.30pm.
-She saw a body floating in the canal, and divers attempting to retrieve it.
+She saw a body floating in the canal, and SCDF officers attempting to retrieve it.
 A net was seen draped from the railings above the canal.

 Police officers were also seen at the scene and at a construction site across the road.